 - a.
-Immediately follow the directions of the driver. - b.
-Sit in your seat facing forward. - c.
+Immediately follow the directions of Cooperate with the driver. - b.
+Stay Sit in your seat facing forward with your feet on the floor. - c.
 Talk quietly and use appropriate language. - d.
-Keep all parts of your body inside the bus. - e.
-Keep your arms, legs, and belongings to yourself. - f.
-No fighting, harassment, intimidation, or horseplay. - g.
+Keep all parts of your body and objects inside the bus. - e.
+Keep your whole body, objects and belongings negative comments to yourself. - f.
+No fighting, harassment, intimidation, bullying or horseplay. - g.
 Do not throw any object. - h.
-No eating, drinking, or use of alcohol, tobacco, or drugs. - i.
-Do not bring any weapons or dangerous objects on the school bus. - j.
-Do not damage the bus.
+No eating, drinking, or use of alcohol, tobacco, vapes or drugs. - i.
+Do not bring any weapons or dangerous objects on the school bus.
+Keep all harmful objects off the bus (alcohol, drugs, tobacco, weapons and toys, etc.). - j.
+Do not vandalize or damage the school bus or equipment. - k.
+Electronic devices may be used without sound or with the use of headphones/earbuds. - 1.
+The driver has the authority to assign seating on the bus. - m.
+Keep the bus clean.